You are viewing this site in staging mode. Click in this bar to return to normal site.

 Who will oversee and plan the education programme?

-The class teacher, Inclusion Manager and members of the Senior Leadership Team oversee the additional programmes set for individuals and small groups.
+The class teacher, SENCO, SEND Teacher and members of the Senior Leadership Team oversee the additional programmes set for individuals and small groups.
 These will be recorded on an individual Pupil Profile and a Provision Map.
-The Inclusion Manager meets with the teachers and parents on a termly basis to review the programmes and decide the next steps for each pupil.
+The SENCO/SEND Teacher meets with the teachers and parents on a termly basis to review the programmes and decide the next steps for each pupil.
 If appropriate, the meeting will include the pupil in the review and decision making process.

 Sometimes outcomes may be set by other professionals working with a child and these will be taken into account in the school setting. i.e. Speech and Language Therapist.